pat43k/HTMLToENML/README.md

-HTML to ENML UTIL
+HTML to ENML UTIL (objective C)
 ============

-A simple converter that convert html to enml (Evernote format).
+A simple converter that convert html to enml format (Evernote format).
 Handle below HTML tags only:
 p
 a
-h
+h1~h6
 br
 img